 No Third Party Beneficiaries.
 (1) NOTHING IN THIS AGREEMENT NOR ANY ACTION TAKEN HEREUNDER SHALL BE CONSTRUED TO CREATE ANY DUTY, LIABILITY OR STANDARD OF CARE TO ANY THIRD PARTY.
 (2) NO THIRD PARTY SHALL HAVE ANY RIGHTS OR INTEREST, DIRECT OR INDIRECT, IN THIS AGREEMENT OR THE SERVICES TO BE PROVIDED HEREUNDER.
 (3) THIS AGREEMENT IS INTENDED SOLELY FOR THE BENEFIT OF THE PARTIES, AND THE PARTIES EXPRESSLY DISCLAIM ANY INTENT TO CREATE ANY RIGHTS IN ANY THIRD PARTY AS A THIRD-PARTY BENEFICIARY TO THIS AGREEMENT OR THE SERVICES TO BE PROVIDED HEREUNDER OR ANY PART OR SPECIFIC PROVISION HEREOF.
 NOTHING IN THIS AGREEMENT SHALL CREATE A CONTRACTUAL RELATIONSHIP BETWEEN ONE PARTY AND THE CUSTOMERS OF THE OTHER PARTY, NOR SHALL IT CREATE A DUTY OF ANY KIND TO SUCH CUSTOMERS.

+No Remarketing of QSE Services.
+The Services described herein are solely for the Customer’s use in relation to Customer’s sales in regards to scheduling of its load, power supply, bilateral trades, TCRs, and AS with the ERCOT ISO and shall not be resold by Customer to any third party.

 Audit Rights.
 Each Party shall keep detailed records for a period of three years of all activities under this Agreement giving rise to any information, statement, charge, payment or computation delivered to ERCOT under the Protocols.
 Such records shall be retained and shall be available for audit or examination by an independent auditor as hereinafter provided at the examining Party’s expense.
 The independent auditor has the right during Business Hours and upon reasonable written notice and for reasonable cause to examine the records of the other Party as necessary to verify the accuracy of any such information, statement, charge, payment or computation made under this Agreement.
 If any such examination reveals any inaccuracy in any such information, statement, charge, payment or computation, the necessary adjustments in such information, statement, charge, payment, computation, or procedures used in supporting its ongoing accuracy will be promptly made.